 As a public company we are also required to assess our internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act and file periodic reports with the SEC.
 If we are unable to comply with these requirements in a timely manner, or if material weaknesses or significant deficiencies persist, the market price of our stock could decline and we could be subject to sanctions or regulatory investigations, which could harm our business.
 We must perform an assessment of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act.
 Our compliance with Section 404 of the Sarbanes-Oxley Act requires that we incur substantial accounting expense and expend significant management efforts.
 If we are unable to comply with the requirements of Section 404 of the Sarbanes-Oxley Act or the SEC reporting requirements in a timely manner, or if we note or identify deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, the market price of our stock could decline and we could be subject to sanctions or investigations by the SEC or other regulatory authorities, which would require additional financial and management resources.
-As a smaller reporting company, we do not have to have our independent registered public accounting firm veport on the effectiveness of our internal control over financial reporting.
-If in the future we no longer meet the requirements of a smaller reporting company, our independent registered public accounting firm will not identify material weaknesses which could have an adverse effect on our stock price.
+As a smaller reporting company, we do not have to have our independent registered public accounting firm will have to report on our internal controls over financial reporting.
+There can be no assurance that our independent registered public accounting firm will not identify material weaknesses which could have an adverse effect on our stock price.